Ainara12/Pands-project/README.md

 ![](images/Histpetalwidth.png)

-Observing these histograms we can already see at first glance how some of the species have very different range of values in some of their attributes, for example setosa in relation to the other two types of iris flowers, seems to have smaller petals.
+Observing these histograms we can already see at first glance how some of the species have very different ranges of values in some of their attributes, for example setosa in relation to the other two types of iris flowers, seems to have smaller petals.

 **4.Scatter plots:**

 After the histogram section we move down to the scatter plot representation of this data.
 I have created two scatter plots combining two variables ( sepal length & sepal width) and (petal length & petal width) and separating by species using color.
-Scatter plots are an useful type of graphic when we want to see the relation between two variables.
+Scatter plots are a useful type of graphic when we want to see the relation between two variables.

-Observing the first scatter plot, we can see that it seems to be a clear difference between the setosa species and the other two.
+Observing the first scatter plot, there seems to be a clear difference between the setosa species and the other two.
 Setosa iris flowers seem to have wider sepals than the versicolor and virginica species, while the other two species seem to have longer sepals.

 ![](images/scatterplot1.png)